opendataphilly/opendataphilly-jkan/_datasets/complete-streets.md

 schema: philadelphia
 source: ''
 tags:
-- Mayors Office of Transportation and Utilities
+  - mayors office of transportation and utilities
 time_period: null
 title: Complete Streets
 usage: "The City of Philadelphia reserves all rights in the GIS database and any data\